WenChentao/3DeeCellTracker/README.md

 - Reduces the requirements for fine-tuning parameters
 - Decouples the code to facilitate reuse by third-party developers.

+- A computer with an NVIDIA GPU that supports CUDA.
+We have tested our program on demo data in an NVIDIA GeForce RTX GPU 3080Ti in
+Ubuntu 20.04.

 ## Installation

 To install 3DeeCellTracker, please follow the instructions below:

 ### Prerequisites
 - A computer with an NVIDIA GPU that supports CUDA.
-We have tested all examples in a Nvidia Geforce GPU 3090.
 - [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://conda.io/miniconda.html) installed.
+- TensorFlow 2.x installed.

 ### Steps
 1. Create a new conda environment and activate it by running the following commands in your terminal: